 In contrast, under a system where the supply of reserves remains above the demand, the interest rate must be administered through interest on excess reserves.
 It's not market determined.
 The method is sometimes called a "floor," as recently discussed by Powell (2017).
 But the federal funds rate is always below the floor, so it is not really a floor.
-In my view, we would be better off with a corridor or band with a lower interest rate on deposits at the bottom of the band, a higher interest rate on borrowing from the Fed at the top of the band, and most important, a market-determined interest rate above the floor and below the ceiling.
+In my view we would be better off with a corridor or band with a lower-interest rate on deposits at the bottom of the band, a higher-interest rate on borrowing from the Fed at the top of the band, and, most important, a market-determined interest rate above the floor and below the ceiling.
 Unlike current Fed policy, there would be a real floor because the actual rate would be market determined.
 If there was a corridor, the rate would be inside it.
 The interest rate at the top of the corridor would be the discount rate.
 See Kahn (2010) for a comparison of floor and corridor systems.

-We want to create a connect, not a disconnect, between the interest rate that the Fed sets and the amount of reserves or the amount of money that's in the system.
-Because the Fed is responsible for the reserves and money, that connection is important.
+We want to create a connect, not a disconnect, between the interest rate that the Fed is setting and the amount of reserves or the amount of money that's in the system.
+The Fed is responsible for the reserves and money.
+So that connection is important to maintain.
 Without that connection, you raise the chances of the Fed being a multipurpose institution.
-In chapter 1, Plosser gives some scary examples of what that means.
-The Fed has already been involved in credit allocation with respect to mortgage-backed securities purchases in QE1, and it could do more than that.
-Hence that disconnect is problematic.
+In his paper at this session, Plosser (2017) gives some scary examples of what that means.
+The Fed has already been involved in credit allocation with respect to mortgage-backed securities purchases in QE1.
+And it could do more than that.
+So that disconnect is problematic.

-I think it does raise questions, at least for some people, about the Fed's independence.
+I think it does raise questions, at least by some people, about the Fed's independence.
 Why do you need an independent agency to do all these things?
 Independent agencies should have limited purposes.
-And indeed, it may be more appropriate for the Treasury, if we want such interventions, with Congress also approving in some cases.
+And indeed, it may be more appropriate for the Treasury, if we want such interventions, with Congress also approving it some cases.

 There are other views, and the Fed needs to figure out what to do.
-Some analysts, for example Keister (2016), argue that we need a level of reserves greater than the amount needed to determine the interest rate for liquidity purposes.
-They say the payment system doesn't function right with a small amount of reserves.
-In the past, there were large daylight overdrafts, but with the right reforms, one could limit the size of the overdrafts, perhaps as a percentage of collateral.
+Some analysts, for example Keister (2016), argue that we need more reserves (than the amount needed to determine the interest rate) for liquidity purposes.
+They say that the payment system doesn't function right with a small amount of reserves.
+In the past there were large daylight overdrafts, but with the right reforms, one could limit the size of the overdrafts, perhaps as a percentage of collateral.
 There also may be some regulatory changes that would reduce the mandated demand for liquidity.

 Another view is that with a large balance sheet the Fed could provide depository services to regular people, just like it provides depository services to banks.
-But the Treasury could just as easily do that without interfering in the Fed's operations (see Cochrane 2014).
-And perhaps there is another way the service could be provided that prevents the disconnect between the interest rate and reserves.
+But the Treasury could just as easily do that without interfering with the Fed's operations.
+(See Cochrane (2014)).
+And perhaps there is another way the service could be provided in a way that prevents the disconnect between the interest rate and reserves.